Build Your Dream Retirement

 Transitioning into Retirement

-As you start thinking about how to spend your time in retirement, don’t forget that it includes spending money and knowing where it will come from.
-The starting point is understanding your retirement needs and how you’ll pay for them.
+As you plan how to spend your retirement, remember that it includes both spending money and knowing where it will come from.
+Start by assessing your retirement needs and how you’ll cover them.

 Anticipate Expenses